thebuda/thebuda.github.io/other.md

 # Miscellaneous content

-Future home of cats and dogs that don't fit nicely in any packages
+Home of cats and dogs that don't fit nicely in any packages

-## Posts and Articles

 <ul>
   {% for other in site.other %}